franko/gsl-shell/doc/user-manual/complex.rst

 In this section we describe the mathematical functions on complex numbers.

 .. note::
-   Please note that the standard functions from the :mod:`math` does *not* accept complex numbers.
+   Please note that the standard functions from the :mod:`math` do *not* accept complex numbers.

 Basic Functions
 ~~~~~~~~~~~~~~~